Titles and Roles

 - Discovery and Developmental Therapeutics

 Jennifer W. Carlisle, MD is Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
-A medical oncologist, Dr. Carlisle specializes in the care of patients with lung cancer, mesothelioma, and thymic malignancies at Winship Cancer Institute.
+A board certified medical oncologist, Dr. Carlisle specializes in the care of patients with lung cancer, mesothelioma, and thymic malignancies at Winship Cancer Institute.

 Dr. Carlisle is a member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute.
 She holds professional memberships with American Society of Clinical Oncology, American Association for Cancer Research and International Association for Study of Lung Cancer among others.